-D. THE CONCEPT OF PETER THE LOMBARD.
-We find that the Master of the Sentences expressed his notion of sacred theology in the Introduction to the first of the Four Books, and in the content of the volume as a whole.
-It was his intention in writing the Four Books of Sentences, "to defend the faith with the shields of the tower of David, or rather to show that it is so defended . . . to open up the profundities of theological questions and to manifest the meaning of the ecclesiastical sacraments to the best of his ability."13 The context of the volume shows very clearly that defense of the faith meant for Peter the Lombard an accurate statement of Catholic dogma as that dogma had been enunciated in the writings of the Fathers.
+D. The Concept of Peter the Lombard.
+We find that the Master of the Sentences expressed his notion of sacred theology in the Introduction to the first of the Four Booles, and in the content of the volume as a whole.
+It was his intention in writing the Four Booths of Sentences, "to defend the faith with the shields of the tower of David, or rather to show that it is so defended ... to open up the profundities of theological questions and to manifest the meaning of the ecclesiastical sacraments to the best of his ability."13 The context of the volume shows very clearly that defense of the faith meant for Peter the Lombard an accurate statement of Catholic dogma as that dogma had been enunciated in the writings of the Fathers.
 The theological investigation of which he spoke consists in a statement and solution of questions raised about the meaning of the dogmatic formulae which had entered into the defense of the Catholic faith.
-The treatise on the sacraments was reserved for the last of the Four Books of Sentences, and in this book the Master followed exactly the procedure adopted in his earlier books.
+The treatise on the sacrameats was reserved for the last of the Four Boo's of Sentences, and in this book the Master followed exactly the procedure adopted in his earlier books.
 Peter the Lombard made no attempt to draw out all the possible implications and inferences which might be deduced from the content of divine faith.
 He was satisfied to consider those questions, the improper resolution of which might result in the perversion or the loss of the faith for members of the Catholic Church.
 He professed to act out of a "zeal for the house of God" which is the Church of Jesus Christ.
 He offered his volumes as a means of overcoming the efforts of the enemies of the faith.
 His only concern was to remove any ambiguity which might be favorable to these enemies of the Church through a clear statement of the content of faith which would manifest the falsity of heretical opinions.

-12 Codex Iuris Canonici, canon 1366, § 2.
+M Codex Juris Canonid" canon 1366, § 2.

-18 Petrus Lombardus, Libri Quattuor Sententiarum, Prologus (I have used the edition of Quarrachi, 1916).
+M Petrus Lombardus, Libri Quattuor Sententiarum, Prologus (I have used the edition of Quarrachi, 1916).

-E. THE CONCEPT OF ST. THOMAS AOUINAS.
+E. The Concept of St. Thomas Aquinas.
 The attitude of St. Thomas Aquinas, the Common and Angelic Doctor of the Catholic Church, was identical with that of the Master of the Sentences.
 In the Introduction to the Summa Theologica, the greatest of all his literary works, he defines his labor as that of a "teacher of Catholic truth."
-It was his announced intention to "set forth those things which pertain to the Christian religion clearly," in such a way that beginners in the study of the sacred doctrine might profit from his instruction.
+It was his announced intention to "set forth those things which pertain to the Christian religion clearly,"14 in such a way that beginners in the study of the sacred doctrine might profit from his instruction.
 He complains of the "useless questions" proposed in some of the texts used in his time, questions which obviously are to be eliminated because they do nothing toward bringing out the full force and clear beauty of that teaching which God has given to the world through Jesus Christ our Lord.
-And when the time arrived to consider the character of sacred theology as a science, he used the deathless words of St. Augustine to contention of Augustine that to this science which we know as sacred theology there are the declare the scientific dignity of the sacred doctrine.
-It was the as sacred theology, there could be attributed only that "by which the most salutary faith which leads to true beatitude is generated, nourished, defended, and strengthened."
-St. Thomas Aquinas, the man who developed the thought of Augustine to its ultimate perfection, knew no other sort of sacred theology.
+And when the time arrived to consider the character of sacred theology as a science, he used the deathless words of St. Augustine to declare the scientific dignity of the sacred doctrine.
+It was the 7\ contention of Augustine that to this science which we know \mathbf{y} as sacred theology, there could be attributed only that "by which the most salutary faith which leads to true beatitude is generated, nourished, defended, and strengthened."1' St. Thomas Aquinas, the man who developed the thought of Augustine to its ultimate perfection, knew no other sort of sacred theology.